lambdahands/lt-scss/README.md

 :editor.scss [(:lt.plugins.scss/enable-compile-on-save)]
 ```

+If at any point you want to toggle this behavior, open the command bar and search for:
+`SCSS: Toggle compile on save`

 #### Adding a Configuration File

 The plugin looks a configuration file **above or next to your source files** named `scss-config.json`.